 If he throws food at the next meal, repeat this process.

 Experts who recommend authoritative parenting practices generally discourage time outs at this stage, arguing that children aren’t developmentally ready to understand them.

 Sometimes your child’s behavior is not a laughing matter, but knowing when to use humor in discipline can help distract him and diffuse heightened emotion.
 You can read advice about how to weave silliness into your discipline here.

 When your little one enters the 18-24 month stage, you’ll need new tools in your discipline toolbox.
-Lean how to tackle your toddlers testing and tantrums here.
+In this article you can learn how to tackle your toddlers testing and tantrums.